Can you offer online mentoring support?

-Your industry and how to get a job like yours
+Speak to a group or individual about your industry and how to get a job like yours

-Your career journey
+- Your career journey

-CV writing, Filling in a job application
+- filling in a job application

-Writing a personal statement
+- writing a personal statement

-Guidance on adult responsibilities and more
+- guidance on adult responsibilities

 What happens after I sign up?